 It’s also a good idea to consider a tripod for long-form video shooting because it can be difficult to hold the phone steady otherwise.

-If you’re brand new to video creation, you should consider the Nikon D3300.
-It can shoot 5 frames per second, giving it good (though admittedly not superb) resolution, but it’s the self-focusing capabilities and user-friendly interface that makes it so perfect for beginners.
-You won’t need a lot of technical skills to be able to shoot good video, and (just as importantly), you won’t have to spend six hours trying to figure out how to save, shoot, or download it.
+If you’re brand new to video creation, you should consider the Canon M50 Mark II.
+It can shoot 10 frames per second, giving it quite a decent resolution.
+Better still, its built-in streaming feature and user-friendly interface are what make it so perfect for beginners, vloggers, and live stream enthusiasts alike.
+While its framerate is limited to 25 fps when shooting in 4K, it shoots all the way up to 60 fps in Full HD mode.
+You won’t need a lot of technical skills to be able to shoot good video with the Mark II, and you won’t have to spend 6 hours trying to figure out how to save, shoot, or download it.

-This camera is a little expensive for a beginner’s camera at $399, but the ease of use could be well worth it.
+This camera is a little expensive for a beginner’s camera, priced at $649.99.
+But, the ease of use could be well worth it.
 You can take a look at different models here.

 This is the best camera for vlogging if you want to shoot your videos on the go and in all sorts of different conditions.
 It can withstand the great outdoors, and can even handle being submerged in water for those must-have underwater shots.

-If you want a powerful camera that’s also small enough to be portable and easy to use wherever you go, the Canon Vixia is the way to go.
-It’s a small camcorder that’s well suited to beginners, and it lets you record up to six hours of video.
+If you want a powerful, portable camera that’s designed for vloggers’ needs, the Sony ZV-1 is the way to go.
+It’s a small camera that’s well suited for beginners, and it lets you record up to 13 hours of video in a single shot when plugged to a power source.

 Audio Excellence: Sony Handycam CX405

-If you want an all-in-one tool that could help you capture great audio (which would be good for vloggers teaching music lessons, for example), the Sony Handycam CX405 is a good place to look.
+If you want an all-in-one tool that could help you capture great audio (which is useful for vloggers teaching music lessons, for example), the Sony Handycam CX405 is a good place to look.

-This camera has excellent sound quality, with tons of reviews saying they were pleased with how crisp and clean the audio was.
-This is excellent news since this small camcorder is also portable and capable of getting HD video, too.
+This camera has excellent sound quality, with most reviews mentioning they were pleased with how crisp and clean the audio was.
+Did I mention this camcorder is completely portable and can shoot in full HD?
+Big things, small packages.

-This handheld camcorder costs $229 from most retailers, and can be purchased directly from Sony here.
+This handheld camcorder comes in at a more affordable price point, costing $229 from most retailers.
+You can purchase it directly from Sony here.

-Best In Class: Panasonic Lumix G7 4K Mirrorless Camera
+Best In Class: Sony A7SIII 4K Mirrorless Camera

-If you want to go all out for your vlogging camera, the Panasonic Lumix G7 4K Mirrorless Camera is a good one to look into.
+Maybe you want to go all out for your vlogging camera, or perhaps you’re looking to shoot professional-level short movies, either way the Sony A7SIII 4K Mirrorless Camera is a great option for what you need.
 It can actually shoot exceptionally high-quality video, despite the fact that it’s much smaller than the traditional DSLR cameras that typically offered this kind of quality.

-Unsurprisingly, there’s other great features that come at this price point.
-There’s integrated wifi sharing, and uncannily precise subject auto-tracking to keep the star of the show in focus.
-You can even pause the video to extract an image, giving you great marketing materials when images are needed instead of pictures.
+As you could expect, there’s quite a few other great features that come at this price point.
+There’s a flip screen, 4K 120p with audio recording, and remarkably precise auto-tracking to keep the star of the show in focus.
+You can even pause your recording to extract an image, giving you great marketing materials when images are needed instead of pictures.

-This camera is an investment, typically costing around $800-900 (depending on which camera kits you get), but it’s an investment that can pay off when your high-quality video starts reeling in subscribers for your VOD business.
-You can purchase it here.
+This camera is a bit of an investment, coming in at $3,499.99, but it’s an investment that’ll pay off when your high-quality video starts reeling in subscribers for your VOD business.
+You can purchase it from Sony here.

 Choosing the best vlogging camera will look a little different to each individual content creator because “best” is a subjective term that depends on desired usage, experience level, budget, and more.
-Don’t worry about trying to find the most expensive camera out there if it’s not what will actually deliver results for you; get what you really need instead.
+Don’t worry about trying to find the most expensive camera out there if it’s not what will actually deliver the results you want; get what you really need instead.

 - A tripod to stabilize the image and reduce shakiness.
 You can get these for relatively cheap.